charxhit/recaptcha-manager/README.md

 ## Usage / Documentation

 Recaptcha-manager is relatively simple to integrate in any application.
-To familiarize yourself with all tools it offers, you can check out the [documentation](https://recaptcha-manager.readthedocs.io/en/latest/).
+Check out the [documentation](https://recaptcha-manager.readthedocs.io/en/latest/) to familiarize yourself with all the tools it offers, usage instructions and additional links to other resources to make your program solve recaptchas efficiently and effortlessly.
 Additionally, you can access full-code examples [here](https://github.com/charxhit/recaptcha-manager/tree/main/examples).

 ## Development